Halloween Cheese Board

 Can you prep a charcuterie board ahead of time?

-Assembling a Halloween cheese board should only take a few minutes, but if you want to do some prep in advance, you totally can.
+Assembling a charcuterie board should only take a few minutes, but if you want to do some prep in advance, you can.
 Just wait to put on crunchy items like crackers and nuts until right before serving so they stay as crisp as possible.
-You can assemble the rest of the charcuterie board up to a day in advance, though.
+You can assemble the rest of the charcuterie board up to a day in advance.
 Wrap tightly in plastic wrap and refrigerate until serving.

 Course: Appetizers